Untitled Unmastered: Music and lyrics

-"Untitled 05" is a thicket of hi-hat percussion and saxophone, a piano glissando from Robert Glasper, a vocal from Anna Wise and guest raps from Jay Rock and Lamar's TDE manager Punch.
+"Untitled 05" is a thicket of drums and saxophone, a piano glissando from Robert Glasper, a vocal from Anna Wise and guest raps from Jay Rock and Lamar's TDE manager Punch.
+It is based on the chord changes to a Miles Davis song, "Nardis", beginning with an ostinato played by Thundercat, and the drummer opts to use a crash cymbal as a ride cymbal, creating a raucous, cutting rhythm that adds an angry bite to an otherwise melancholic set of changes.
 It discusses treatment of and expectations for minorities in the US.
 Lamar's performance at the 2016 Grammy Awards found him rhyming over L.A. singer-producer Iman Omari's "Omari's Mood"; that beat, in slightly altered form, is the basis of "Untitled 05".
-"Untitled 06" has a smooth bossa nova and jazz-funk groove, marked by xylophone and flute, and a lush chorus from Cee-Lo.
+"Untitled 06" has a jazz-funk groove, marked by xylophone and flute, and a lush chorus from Cee-Lo.
 In the track, Lamar seems to be addressing a girl he's trying to impress, but some lines seem to show him plagued by self-doubt.
 "Pimp pimp...
 Hooray!" – also the final line of the whole album – makes its return on "Untitled 07", a three-part 8-minute song, glides easily from a trap-influenced call to "levitate," and a wordless choral melody, to Lamar's broadsides against his competitors, before closing with tape hiss and studio chatter.
 Musically, critics compared "untitled 08" (unofficially known as "Blue Faces"), with "King Kunta", for its hydraulic-pumping synthesized bass thump and Lamar's slangy flow.
 The song counters feelings of futility and hopelessness with optimism, suggesting there may be hope after all.